PrefectHQ/prefect/src/integrations/prefect-ray/README.md

 Note that Ray Client uses the [ray://](https://docs.ray.io/en/master/cluster/ray-client.html) URI to indicate the address of a Ray instance.
 If you don't provide the `address` of a Ray instance, Prefect creates a temporary instance automatically.

-!!! warning "Ray environment limitations"
+Note that Ray requires Prefect<3.0 and has several environment limitations.

 Ray support for non-x86/64 architectures such as ARM/M1 processors with installation from `pip` alone and will be skipped during installation of Prefect.
 It is possible to manually install the blocking component with `conda`.
 See the [Ray documentation](https://docs.ray.io/en/latest/ray-overview/installation.html#m1-mac-apple-silicon-support) for instructions.

 See the [Ray installation documentation](https://docs.ray.io/en/latest/ray-overview/installation.html) for further compatibility information.

 ## Running tasks on a Ray remote cluster